Optimization with Momentum: Dynamical, Control-Theoretic, and Symplectic Perspectives: The Time-Invariant Case

 \emph{Remarks:} \begin{itemize} \item The proof of Proposition~\ref{Prop:StabilityDT}, which is included in Appendix~\ref{App:ProofDTStab}, is based on the Lyapunov function

 where $\tilde{H}$ denotes the perturbed energy function introduced in Proposition~\ref{Prop:ModEnergyShort}.
 The function $V$ is motivated by the following observation.
 As the damping parameter $d_1$ decreases and $\Phi_{d,T}$ approaches the identity, $V$ reduces to the perturbed energy function $\tilde{H}$, which (up to exponentially small terms) is known to be conserved by $\Phi_{T}$.
-The correction $T d_1 p\T \nabla f(q)/2$ is required due to the fact that $\Phi_{d,T}$ is a pure contraction in the momentum variable, and as a result $\tilde{H}$ is not necessarily decreasing through the application of $\Phi_{d,T}$. \item Proposition~\ref{Prop:StabilityDT} ensures that the region of attraction is the same as the continuous-time counterpart, and that the requirements on the time step for guaranteeing asymptotic stability is independent of the minimum damping $d_1$ (up to the exponentially small terms).
+The correction $T d_1 p\T \nabla f(q)/2$ is required due to the fact that $\Phi_{d,T}$ is a pure contraction in the momentum variable, and as a result $\tilde{H}$ is not necessarily decreasing through the application of $\Phi_{d,T}$.
+A similar correction has been previously used in the literature on dissipative systems; see, for example, \cite{hale} or \cite{Haraux}, and in the context of the heavy-ball method in \cite{sd}. \item Proposition~\ref{Prop:StabilityDT} ensures that the region of attraction is the same as the continuous-time counterpart, and that the requirements on the time step for guaranteeing asymptotic stability is independent of the minimum damping $d_1$ (up to the exponentially small terms).
 This will be important in the following, where we will analyze how the convergence rate scales with $\kappa$. \item Provided that $\beta>0$ and the function $f$ is convex, the stability analysis simplifies substantially.
 In particular, a sufficient condition for stability is obtained by analyzing the total energy $H$ along the trajectories of \eqref{eq:exDT}, as shown in Appendix~\ref{App:DisStabilityConvex}. \end{itemize}

 Next we will analyze the specific implications for the dynamics \eqref{eq:exDT}.
 We recall that the contraction step $\Phi_{d,T}$ is given by